jamesstringerparsec/Easy-GPU-PV/README.md

 # Easy-GPU-P
-A Project dedicated to making GPU Partitioning on Windows Hyper-V easier!
+A work-in-progress project dedicated to making GPU Partitioning on Windows Hyper-V easier!
 Also known as GPU Paravirtualization (GPU-PV).

 GPU-P allows you to partition your systems dedicated or integrated GPU and assign it to several Hyper-V VMs.
 It's the same technology that is used in WSL2, and Windows Sandbox.